staab/bombadillo/outline.md

 # Miracles

-Though Bombadillo is rarely spoken in the same places where people record histories in writing, there are stories and anecdotes told among those who care for such things of the power of its spoken word, many of are commemorated in _[The Adventures of Tom Bombadil](http://www.ae-lib.org.ua/texts-c/tolkien__the_adventures_of_tom_bombadil__en.htm)_.
+Though Bombadillo is rarely spoken in the same places where people record histories in writing, there are stories of the power of its spoken word, many of are commemorated in _[The Adventures of Tom Bombadil](http://www.ae-lib.org.ua/texts-c/tolkien__the_adventures_of_tom_bombadil__en.htm)_.

 In the titular poem, Tom is recorded as using his voice to overcome various adversaries, including Old Man Willow, a Badger, and a Barrow-Wight.